How to Use ping on Mac: Pinging Websites, Domains, or IP Addresses

-Ping is an essential utility for network administrators, but it’s also pretty handy to check if websites are online, your internet connection is working, or if a network resource is available.
+Ping is an essential utility for network administrators, but it’s also pretty handy to check if websites are online, how your internet connection is working, if you are experiencing lag or packet loss on a network connection, or if a network resource is available.

 - Launch the Terminal, found in the Utilities folder of Applications

 - Type the following command:

 - This will ping to yahoo.com repeatedly until you stop the ping command from running by hitting Control+C

 Ping an IP / Domain for a Specified Packet Count

 Want to send a handful of packets and measure that instead of pinging endlessly until manually stopped?
 Use the -c flag attached to ping, everything else is the same: